Birrellc/Navigating-Newcastle/README.md

 The login page & sign up pages are very similar so will be listed as one, these pages consist of forms created with WTforms which allow the users to login or signup to the website on completion of the form

+---

-### ERROR PAGES 403, 404 & 500
+### Error Pages 403, 404 & 500

 There will be 3 very basic error pages for this website in order to help the user if anything does go wrong.
-- 403: for any attempts access pages the user should not be able to (I actually have a login decorator that redirects users to a login page if they try hijack a url the 403 page is just there for future)
+- 403: for any attempts access pages the user should not be able to (I actually have a login decorator that redirects users to a login page if they try hijack a url the 403 page is just there for future).
-- 404: for any incorrect page url's
+- 404: for any incorrect page url's.
-- 500: for any internal service errors
+- 500: for any internal service errors.

+---

 ### Strategy Plane